The Information Publication Scheme (IPS) encourages an agency to publish information proactively.

 On 3 December 1998 the Senate adopted a recommendation of the Finance and Public Administration References Committee that varied the tabling requirements under the Senate Continuing Order No. 5 (the Harradine motion).
 Under the varied Order, agencies are now required to publish lists of files created, at half yearly intervals.

-- Review of the operation of the Freedom of Information Act 1982 (Cth) and the Australian Information Act 2010 (Cth) which was undertaken by Dr Allan Hawke AC.
+- Review of the operation of the Freedom of Information Act 1982 (Cth) (PDF 235KB) and the Australian Information Act 2010 (Cth) which was undertaken by Dr Allan Hawke AC.

 - ALRC - Draft Terms of Reference for Australian Law Reform Commission Reference Copyright: Submissions to Issues Paper and Submissions to Discussion Paper